 Vacation rental taxes largely depend on the number of days a property is rented out or used personally by the owner of the home or their family in a year.
 Airbnb tax rules are not that complicated as long as you learn the primary vacation rental tax rule: ‘The 14-Day Rule’ of the IRS (The Internal Revenue Service of the United States federal government).
 This rule is a good starting point to determine whether you must pay Airbnb income tax and how to separate your home’s business and personal use.

-If you personally use your property for a minimum 14 days in a tax year:
+If you personally use your property for minimum of 14 days in a tax year:

-If you use your property like a vacation house, apartment or condo as a home and rent it less than 14 days during a calendar year, your property will not be considered a rental.
+If you use your vacation house, apartment or condo as a vacation home and rent it for less than 14 days during a calendar year, your property will not be considered a rental.
 In this case, you are not required to report the rental income and are not allowed to deduct rental expenses from your income.

-If you or your family and friends do not personally use your property during a tax year, it will be classified as a rental property, and its expenses are fully deductible from your rental income.
-However, there are some strict limitations which determine the allowable rental fees that can be deducted.
+Suppose you or your family and friends do not personally use your property during a tax year.
+In that case, it will be classified as a rental property, and its expenses are fully deductible from your rental income.
+However, some strict limitations determine the allowable rental fees that can be deducted.

-Your short-term rental income should be reported as a part of your total income to the IRS, and your tax is determined as a percentage of your total income.
-Your taxable rental income is the gross amount of rent you receive minus your allowed deductible expenses; in other words, it is your rental income after all deductions – the lower your taxable income, the less your tax bill will be.
+Your short-term rental income should be reported as part of your total income to the IRS.
+Your tax is determined as a percentage of your total income.
+Your taxable rental income is the gross rent you receive minus your allowed deductible expenses; in other words, it is your rental income after all tax deductions – the lower your taxable income, the less your tax bill will be.